projectcipher/cipher/guides/personal_website/README.md

 1. Head to https://c9.io

-2. Open the workspace titled "cipher-projects".
+2. Open the workspace titled `"cipher-projects"`.

 3. It will take a few seconds to load.
 After it does, you should get a page that looks similiar to this: